jtr13/gittutorial/GitTutorial.md

 ### TO DO \#1: Create a repository on

-1. If you have an account, sign in to [GitHub](https://github.com/login),
+1. If you have an account, sign in to [GitHub](https://github.com/login);

-    If you don't have an account, [create a GitHub account](https://github.com/join?source=login).
+    if you don't have an account, [create a GitHub account](https://github.com/join?source=login).

-2.  click "Start a project" or click "+" in the upper right corner and then "New repository"
+2. Click "Start a project" or click "+" in the upper right corner and then "New repository"

 3. Give it the name "goldfish" (or any other name you wish)

 4. Check the ☑️"Initialize this repository with a README" box

+5. Check the \[x\]"Initialize this repository with a README" box

-5. Click "Create repository"
+6. Click "Create repository"

 ### TO DO \#2: Upload a file to the repository